 Pack a picnic kit

 Long-distance European trains usually have a restaurant car or trolley on board.
-But they vary hugely – from restaurant-style dining to a packet of crisps if you’re lucky – and on local trains there’s often nothing at all.
-So we usually packed a picnic to eat on board, to save buying food and to make sure we didn’t go hungry (or thirsty – there was usually a bottle of wine included too!).
+But what’s available varies hugely – it can range from restaurant-style dining to a packet of crisps and a bottle of water if you’re lucky – and on local trains there’s often nothing at all.
+So we usually packed a picnic to eat on board, to save having to buy food and to make sure we didn’t go hungry (or thirsty – there was usually a bottle of wine included in there too!).

-So those are my top European rail trip tips – have you done a train trip around Europe and do you have any tips for trip-planning or money-saving?
+So those are my top European rail trip tips – have you done a train trip around Europe?